alessandropisent/HabitTrackerObsidian/README.md

 nHabits           # Number of habits that you are tracking

 # Delimitators
-sHabits           # Title of the start of the checklist of habits eHabits           # The next delimitator to habits
+sHabits           # Title of the start of the checklist of habits i.e. "## Habits" eHabits           # The next delimitator to habits, i.e. "# Night reflections"
 ```

 ## Examples